AnfrankCreativeLab/kindle-sudoku/README.md

-# Kindle Sokoban
+# Kindle Sudoku

-A free Sokoban puzzle game designed specifically for the Kindle Paperwhite.
+A free Sudoku puzzle game designed specifically for the Kindle Paperwhite.

-Move through the maze, push the boxes onto their target positions, and try to complete each puzzle using as few moves as possible.

-Kindle Sokoban is designed for comfortable play on an E-Ink screen, with a clean grayscale interface, large touch-friendly controls, and automatic pathfinding: simply tap an accessible square and the character will walk there using the shortest available route.
+Solve Sudoku puzzles directly on your Kindle using a clean, touch-friendly interface designed for E-Ink screens.

+Kindle Sudoku includes three difficulty levels, note-taking, automatic progress saving, error detection, a lives system, and hundreds of puzzles ready to play directly from the Kindle web browser.

 ## Features

 - Designed for Kindle Paperwhite
-- Touch-friendly interface
+- Clean grayscale interface optimized for E-Ink
+- Large touch-friendly controls
+- 3 difficulty levels: Easy, Medium and Hard
+- 243 Sudoku puzzles
+- Notes mode for possible numbers
-- Automatic shortest-path movement
+- Automatic error detection
-- Move counter
+- Lives system
-- Undo and Reset
-- Automatic game progress saving
+- Automatic progress saving
+- Undo-free, simple number entry and removal
-- Multiple puzzle levels
+- Reset puzzle option
+- Solve option to temporarily reveal the solution
+- Puzzle completion detection
 - No installation required
 - No ads
 - No registration